-NFL Rumors: Patriots Work Out Three Potential Fullback Replacements
+NESN

 Ortiz was the Atlanta Falcons’ primary fullback last season, appearing in 12 games with nine starts after spending most of his rookie year on the Baltimore Ravens’ practice squad.
 The Falcons waived him with an injury settlement last month.

 Aston, an undrafted rookie out of Pitt, briefly crossed paths with Charles in Denver this summer.
-He was believed to have a solid shot of cracking the Broncos’ 53-man roster after starting fullback Andy Janovich suffered an injury during the preseason but ultimately fell victim to final cuts.
+He was believed to have a solid shot of cracking the Broncos’ 53-man roster after starting fullback Andy Janovich suffered an injury during the preseason, but ultimately fell victim to final cuts.

 Following Johnson’s move to IR on Monday, the Patriots are preparing to enter a game without a true fullback on their roster for the first time since 2015, though newly signed tight end Eric Tomlinson does have some experience there.
 New England will visit Tomlinson’s former team, the New York Jets, on Monday night.